DiogoAngelim/html-to-gutenberg/readme.md

 Convert HTML strings to valid, editable WordPress Gutenberg blocks in seconds instead of hours.
 With this lib, you can create and build valid Gutenberg blocks that feature editable text, forms, inline and background images, as well as SVGs.

-## How it works

-This package is actually an alternative when AI fails converting it, which is usually very common.

-Most of the logic is just hard-coded patterns.
-It first converts from plain HTML to Jsx (using the `html-to-jsx` package), which is the supported format of Gutenberg.
-Then, it follows structured conversion rules that build the WordPress block, which is then validated and parsed using Babel.

 ## Features